CroitoriuAlexandru/Tmp-Wt-3Tier-Basic/frontend/README.md

-# Template Wt app with Theme and Navigation
+# Wt Ui template with Theme and Navigation

 ## Instalation

-Just folow the Dockerfile instructions and you are golden with one exception, the Wt libraries may not link after the install and there are two fixes for that
+Just folow the Dockerfile instructions from ../Dockerfile and you are golden with one exception, the Wt libraries may not link after the install and there are two fixes for that
 1. run the next command to dynamicly link to those binaries
 ~~~
 export LD_LIBRARY_PATH=/usr/local/lib/